christiaanb/contranomy/Tutorial.md

 source bin/activate
 ```

-Install the `pythondata-cpu-contranomy` package into the virtual environement
+Install the `pythondata-cpu-contranomy` package into the virtual environment

 ```
 cd pythondata-cpu-contranomy